jamesdunham/dgo/README.md

 # verbose output omitted
 ```

-All `rstan` methods for the `stanfit` class are available for `dgirt` output, so [do things the `rstan` way](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started#how-to-use-rstan).
+All `rstan` methods for the `stanfit` class are available for `dgirt` output, so [do things the RStan way](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started#how-to-use-rstan).
 Descriptive labels for parameters on time periods, local geographic areas, and grouping variables will be added to most output.

 Summarize the results: